MichelleBlanchette/MichelleBlanchette.github.io/_posts/2023-08-25-mailgun-subscribe-form-with-security-features-to-keep-costs-low.md

 slug: "mailgun-subscribe-form-with-security-features-to-keep-costs-low"
 ---

 While Twitter was becoming X and Meta was releasing Threads, Purple Turtle Creative decided to offer a reliable, platform-independent way to keep interested users informed: good ol’ fashioned email.
 Purple Turtle Creative is a bootstrapped business that keeps costs low by foregoing expensive CRM service subscriptions, though.
-This meant that I needed to implement a re-usable mailing list subscription form by using our API-based email service provider, Mailgun.
+This meant that I needed to implement a reusable mailing list subscription form by using our API-based email service provider, Mailgun.

 Since Mailgun uses volume-based pricing, security was a top priority for the mailing list subscription forms to protect Purple Turtle Creative from exorbitant surprise fees.
 As the first layer of protection, I implemented [Cloudflare’s new CAPTCHA solution called Turnstile](https://www.cloudflare.com/products/turnstile/) on the client side.
 An advanced bot might still slip through, though, and humans sometimes make mistakes.
 That’s why I also decided to implement a double opt-in process to ensure the integrity of the mailing list and protect Purple Turtle Creative’s sender reputation.